jpaetsch/DjangoForAPIs/README.md

 ...

 ## Technologies
-* Django is a fullstack framework but languages primarily include Python, HTML, CSS, Javascript, etc.
+* Django is a fullstack framework but languages used in these projects primarily include Python, HTML, CSS, JavaScript, etc.
 * Django Rest Framework package
+* React (JavaScript library)
 * Venv is used for Python virtual environments
 * Other libraries, packages, and development principles touched on especially with regards to performance and security in Django projects